Hidden meaning in the Biblical Book of Proverbs

 "Who hath ascended up into heaven, or descended? who hath gathered the wind in his fists? who hath bound the waters in a garment? who hath established all the ends of the earth? what is his name, and what is his son's name, if thou canst tell?"
 (Proverbs 30:4).
 There are too many good things in this verse to discuss them all, but perhaps the most important is humility.
 For without humility we can learn nothing, for our own intellectual pride bars the way to truth.

-As we might expect, some of the most obscure verses in the book which the worldly-wise stumble over, yield the greatest truths; But only to the simple!
+As we might expect, some of the most obscure verses in the book which the worldly-wise stumble over, yield the greatest truths; But only to the simple in mind and heart!
 One of the best examples of this is the beginning of Chapter 9, verses 1-5.
-One could easily write a book upon the hidden meanings in these verses, and I know of one occultist who did just that in an essay.
-Unfortunately, this has never been published and survives only in a manuscript in my possession, which we will consider shortly.
+One could easily write a large book upon the hidden meanings in these verses, and I know of one truly great occultist who did just that in an essay.
+Unfortunately, this inspired interpretation has never been published and survives only in an incomplete manuscript in my possession, which we will consider shortly.
 But, ere we do so, let us have a look at the verses themselves.

 "Wisdom hath builded her house

 She hath hewn out her seven pillars: